muratk3n/thirdwave/en/README.md

 ---

-That is already [known](2016/03/life.md#unique); "life’s simpler building blocks are so prevalent in the universe that molecules from space may have seeded life on earth itself".
+That is already known, see [link](2016/03/life.md#unique); "life’s simpler building blocks are so prevalent in the universe that molecules from space may have seeded life on earth itself".

 "We will find out life is not unique to Earth"

 ---

 Funny..
-But this has been true for a large chunk of the world post Berlin Wall.
+But this has been true for a large chunk of the world, post Berlin Wall.

 Mitterand: "the French center is neither left nor left"

----

-A *Mandalorian* star has been canceled?
-Her costars have pol stance too what abt them?

 ---